daos-stack/daos/doc/user/posix.md

 $ daos container info --path <path to entry point>
 ```

-### Enabling Caching
+### Caching

-For perforamnce reasons caching will be enabled by default in DFuse, including both
+For performance reasons caching will be enabled by default in DFuse, including both
 data and metadata caching.
 It is possible to tune these settings both at a high level
 on the DFuse command line and fine grained control via container attributes.